 The term mansplaining received the high honor of being nominated as one of the “most creative” new words at the American Dialect Society 2012 Word of the Year vote.
-In addition to being creative, this term, particularly the -splaining part, has proven to be incredibly robust and useful as a combining form in 2013, and it deserves a mention as Word of the Year buzz escalates.
+In addition to being creative, this term, particularly the -splaining part, has proven to be incredibly robust and useful as a combining form.

 In 2013, the lexicography team at Dictionary.com added definitions for both mansplain and the -splain suffix (or libfix, for linguists out there).
 Here’s the definition at -splain: “a combining form extracted from mansplain and meaning ‘to explain or comment on something in a condescending, overconfident, and often inaccurate or oversimplified manner.’”
 Mansplaining and its subsequent spin-offs have been brewing in the minds of English speakers over the past few years, but where does it all come from?

 Before mansplain really took off, a Los Angeles Times op-ed titled “Men who explain things” captured a yet-unnamed interaction that would soon come to be known as mansplaining.
 The author Rebecca Solnit sums it up as follows: “Men explain things to me, and to other women, whether or not they know what they’re talking about.”
 The following year, Senator Tom Coburn evoked Ricky Ricardo of I Love Lucy when he told Justice Sonia Sotomayor “you’ll have lots of ‘splainin’ to do.”